shakuai/Clothes-Recognition/README.md

 **AI-Powered Clothes Recognition from 2D Images**

 The **Shaku Clothes Recognition (Auto-Tagging)** API is an intelligent service that uses computer vision and deep learning models to automatically detect and tag clothing items in an image.
-It identifies multiple attributes such as clothing type, color, pattern, sleeve length, collar style, material, and overall style.
+It identifies multiple attributes such as clothing type, color, pattern, sleeve length, neckline, and whether the top-body cloth is cropped or not.

 This solution helps e-commerce platforms, apparel retailers, and virtual fitting systems automatically label clothing items, standardize catalog data, improve search and recommendation systems, and enhance user experience.